arkaitzgarro/SymfonyBase/README.md

 SymfonyBase
 ===========

 Symfony base is a fully frontend/backend based on Symfony and other great bundles.
-This project can be used to develop any standard website.
+This project can be used to develop any ecommerce website.

 Requirements
 ------------